beechit/MisterMaks-EHRM/Packages/Beech/Beech.Ehrm/Documentation/Features/Notifications.rst

 Init and usage
 ==============
-To init and allow usage of notifications in project, initialization method should be run.
+Initialization of Notification plugin is realized in JavaScript/Init.js To init and allow usage of notifications in project, inside other modules use requireJS

 Usage::
+define(['notification'], function(Notification) {
 	Notification.initialize();
+	Notification.showInfo('Notification message');
+});

 Types of notifications
 ======================